tsavina/openvino/docs/articles_en/openvino_workflow/gen_ai.rst

 .. {#gen_ai_guide}

-Loading LLMs to OpenVINO using Hugging Face Optimum Intel
+Loading and Optimizing LLMs with Optimum Intel
 ======================================================================

 The steps below show how to load LLMs from Hugging Face using Optimum Intel.